 New Mexico’s state epithet is “the Land of Enchantment,” which I only learned this morning from looking at P’s family car.
 Even the license plates here are more charming than they ought to be, especially compared to New York or the try hard “smiling faces, beautiful places” of old South Carolina issue.
 New Mexico license plates are oil-paint-rich turquoise and yellow.
 Some have chili peppers on them, which is also cute.
 These are not really my colors, but the fallacy/fantasy of travel tricks you into thinking you could be a person who wears different colors, eases into different ways of life.
 Turquoise never struck me as a special color, but it is deep and pretty here.
 It pops and gets to be itself, not fighting flowers and pollen and grass for attention.
 Beauty in South Carolina is mostly green and suffocating.
 The magic of the best of South Carolina – the low country – feels at times like living under a snow globe enclosure of leaves and moss.
 Being overwhelmed by this sort of life-greedy nature is the only way the choking heat and humidity make sense.
 In the shadeless glare of my hometown, it’s just stupid.
 Here, beauty is burnt and leathery and things I always assumed I would look out-of-place in.

-New York is giant, seething cathedral to humanity – the Gothic architecture that once stretched to remind people of heaven is just a tribute to our hubris there.
+New York is a giant, seething cathedral to humanity – the Gothic architecture that once stretched to remind people of heaven is just a tribute to our hubris there.
 We’re piling and piling on top of each other and carving out more space than there should be.
 NYC is a place where it’s easy to believe that we’ve utterly tamed nature and bent it to our will.
-Here, stretches of shops and motels look like the were dropped prefab in the middle of these unforgiving surroundings from somewhere else, and stayed because they couldn’t find anywhere like home in the expanse of empty nature.
+Here, stretches of shops and motels look like they were dropped prefab in the middle of these unforgiving surroundings from somewhere else and stayed because they couldn’t find anywhere like home in the expanse of empty nature.
 It’s very strange to suddenly be in a landscape that you have no frame of reference for whatsoever.
 I’m so dependent on the boundaries of Manhattan surrounding me at all times, but being in a place that seems to lack boundaries completely, where you can’t draw a hard-line where “city” starts and ends is awe-inspiring in a new way.
 I guess that means I’m enchanted.

 March 22 – Green